Central African Ports

 Central African Countries:

-- Countries with Sea access of Central Africa: Angola, Cameroon, Equatorial Guinea, Gabon, the Republic of the Congo, the DR Congo, and São Tomé and Príncipe
+- Countries with Sea access of Central Africa: Angola, Cameroon, Equatorial Guinea, Gabon, the Republic of the Congo, the Democratic Republic of the Congo, and São Tomé and Príncipe

 - Landlocked Central African Countries: Burundi, the Central African Republic, Chad, and Rwanda